 Although research on this subject matter is somewhat limited, there is no physical or medical reason why a Maine Coon could not easily jump 7-8 feet, like the standard moggy next door.

-Maine Coon cats are well known for their impressive jumping skills, capable of jumping 7-8 feet high.
+Maine Coon cats are capable of jumping 7-8 feet high.
 Their muscular strong hind legs enable them to exert huge amounts of power in order to jump upwards.
-Jumping was a necessary physical requirement that was honed whilst Maine Coons lived in the wilderness, hunting live prey.
-This highly intelligent cat breed prefers not to jump in general though, instead scanning for alternative routes up to the top of a wall.
+Jumping was a necessary physical requirement learned whilst hunting live prey in the wild.
+Maine Coons are highly intelligent so look for alternatives to climb high, rather than jumping.

 Can Maine Coon Cats Jump?